 - High-speed WiFi in all rooms (although we encourage all guests to disconnect as much as possible!)

 - Lifetime 10% discount for all return visits

 - Participation in our premiere integration program and community with a highly qualified integration support team

 - Optional add-ons including:

-- Professional massages (included in single and private couples lodging; additional cost for dorm-style lodging)
+- Professional massages (included in single and private couples lodging; additional cost for shared lodging)

 Our week-long program is designed for your optimal ease and comfort, so you can free your mind to focus fully on yourself and your experience.